 - a warm, comfy, cozy tie waist robe – I got this one for my husband and it is so soft and likely he will be in this a lot since it will keep him warm, is open in the front for ease of access to his chest

-- a few pairs of loose fitting pajama pants – I ordered a few for my husband to pack for the hospital stay.
+- a pair of loose fitting pajama pants – I ordered a few for my husband to pack for the hospital stay.
 These will be easy to take off and on but are also a bit warmer than the pants they may give in the hospital.
 These are easy to slide off and pull back up

 - some socks that are not too tight. you want socks to keep the feet warm but not so tight that they will bother the circulation in the feet and legs which is important during recovery.